MyDigitUS/landed-cost-calculator/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up a Supabase project for the Tariff Impact Calculator.
+This guide will help you set up a Supabase project for the Landed Cost Calculator.

 ## 1. Create Supabase Project